kdeldycke/awesome-iam/README.md

 * [IRMA Authentication](https://news.ycombinator.com/item?id=20144240) - Open-source app and protocol that offers privacy-friendly attribute based authentication and signing using [Camenisch and Lysyanskaya's Idemix](https://privacybydesign.foundation/publications/).
 * [Have I been Pwned?](https://haveibeenpwned.com) - Data breach index.
-* [Why differential privacy is awesome](https://desfontain.es/privacy/differential-privacy-awesomeness.html) - Explain the intuition behind differential privacy.
-See follow-up articles with [more details](https://desfontain.es/privacy/differential-privacy-in-more-detail.html) and [pracical aspects](https://desfontain.es/privacy/differential-privacy-in-practice.html).
+* [Automated security testing for Software Developers](https://fahrplan.events.ccc.de/camp/2019/Fahrplan/system/event_attachments/attachments/000/003/798/original/security_cccamp.pdf) - Most privacy breaches were allowed by known vulnerabilities in third-party dependencies.
+Here is how to detect them by the way of CI/CD.

 ## GDPR